tomahg/BodyLanguage/README.md

  ^
 ```

-The programming language brainf\*ck has only eight commands, all of them is only a simple character.
+The programming language brainfuck has only eight commands, all of them is only a simple character.

 -   \> : move cell pointer to the right.
 -   < : move cell pointer to the left.